connorads/mise/demo/slides.md

 # But what about `homebrew` or `apt` etc.?

 You can carry on using `brew` to install things, expecially GUI apps with `casks`.

 `mise` is useful for sharing tools on projects and keeping your environment clean/isolated.

+It's also useful when people haven't published to your system package manager e.g. `npm:@anthropic-ai/claude-code`

 <!-- pause -->